sous-chefs/selinux/README.md

 ### Properties

 - `temporary` - true, false, default false.
-Allows the temporary change between permisive and enabled states which don't require a reboot.
+Allows the temporary change between permissive and enabled states which don't require a reboot.
 - `selinuxtype` - targeted, mls, default targeted.
 Determines the policy that will be configured in the `/etc/selinux/config` file.
 The default value is `targeted` which enables selinux in a mode where only selected processes are protected. `mls` is multilevel security which enables selinux in a mode where all processes are protected.

 ### Examples